-Nina Kawar is a sculptor whose creative practice explores and aims to push the boundaries of porcelain by layering her work with multiple materials and processes.
-The elusive and often fragile forms derive from an intrigue with the human condition and healing.
-Many of her influences stem from psychology, biology, and architecture.
+Nina Kawar is a sculptor whose creative practice explores and aims to push the boundaries of porcelain through the process of carving and delicate forms.
+The elusive and often fragile sculptures derive from an intrigue with the human condition and healing.
+Many of her influences stem from psychology, biology, and spirituality.

 Some of her exhibitions include "Into the Blue: Artist Invitational 2018 at Blue Spiral 1 in Asheville, NC, “Biotic” at H Gallery in Ventura, CA and "The 10th International Ceramics Competition” MINO, Japan.
 She also received “Best in Show” in the “Baltimore Fine Craft Show” with Palm Beach Show Group in Baltimore, MD.